Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Today is the day of the Everest Marathon.
 The first handful of runners overtakes us and is flying down the rocky trail at a breakneck clip.
 Throughout the day, we encounter runners of varying speeds.

 There is a steep section before Tengboche.
-Surprisingly, there is a very long and steep segment after Tengboche until it levels off just before Namche Bazaar.
+Unexpectedly, there is another very long and steep segment after Tengboche that only levels off just before Namche Bazaar.
 Below tree line, the shade-bearing junipers and mountain flowers have returned.

 Namche Bazaar to Lukla (Day 11)